Bali Arts Festival

 What weather to expect in Bali in July

 The dry season from April until October has pleasant weather for visitors from all ages: not too hot, not too humid, just the perfect temperature with a light breeze.

-Even the water temperature during that season drops slightly, which is really refreshing, while a neoprene shirt or a shorty can be recommendable for those spending more time in the water, there is no need for a wetsuit.
-The evenings become chilly, so some may feel the need to wear a light jacket when riding the scooter/motorbike or during the sunset at the beaches.
-Surf-wise it is the best season for all the famous spots around the Bukit Peninsula which is located in the Southern part of the island.
+Even the water temperature during that season drops slightly, which is really refreshing, but there is no need for a wetsuit.
+The evenings become a little bit cooler, so some may feel the need to wear a light jacket when riding the scooter/motorbike or during the sunset at the beaches.
+Surf-wise it is the best season for all the famous spots around the Bukit Peninsula which is located in the southern part of the island.

-For all activities from Yoga classes to taking pictures on your day trips this season offers the best weather and conditions.
-Book your accommodation in advance and avoid the masses by planning your trip off the beaten tracks or get lost in the positive vibes amidst all the other travelers.
+For all activities from Yoga classes to taking pictures on your daytrips this season offers the best weather and conditions.
+Being in Bali for the first time in July was a stunning experience and I can still recommend coming in the busy main season.
+Book your accommodation in advance and avoid the masses by planning your trip off the beaten tracks or get lost in the positive vibes amid all the other travelers.